xvxx/gild/README.txt

                               * * *

 GILD is a command line gopher client written in LDPL, a language for programmers.
-This client is a big hack that requires a working UNIX environment.
-Specifically, the `nc` and `tput` UNIX commands.
+This client is a big hack that requires dvkt's
+experimental fork of LDPL.
 For now.

                            (\~---.
                            /   (\-`-/)